hantingxie/gamesparks-docs-v2/MARKDOWN/SDK Center/Android.md

 ```

-GSAndroidPlatform.initialise(this, "YOUR KEY", "YOUR SECRET", false, true);
+GSAndroidPlatform.initialise(this, "YOUR KEY", "YOUR SECRET", "YOUR CREDENTIAL", liveMode, autoUpdate);

 ```

 Now you need an API key and secret, which you are given when you create a game on our platform, click [here](/Getting Started/Creating a Game/README.md) for a quick guide to show you how.
+You will also need the Credential you are using - if you pass an empty String, then the default *device* Credential will be used.

 *7.* Once that's done, you now need to start the connection.
 To do that, place this code in the activity's code body: